Listen to the Latest Podcast Episode

 Yes, You Can Have "Gratitude" for Bad Bosses and Problem Coworkers

-Of course, there are always going to be people who we feel extra-ungrateful to have in our lives.
-No, you don't need to dig a tunnel to find something good in someone who you find to be toxic and generally problematic.
+Of course, there will always be people we feel extra-ungrateful to have in our lives.
+No, you don't need to dig a tunnel to find something good in someone you find toxic and generally problematic.

 However, a bad boss or a toxic coworker does have a lot to teach you.
 Likely, these types of acrimonious relationships teach you about the "not to-dos" in your career and in your future relationships with coworkers.